The 6th Man: Plot

 The rest of the team begins to have misgivings about Antoine helping them in their games.
 Kenny informs Antoine, who becomes irate, and wrecks the room they're in.
-After calming down, Antoine relates to Kenny that he never wanted to pass away.
+After calming down, Antoine relates to Kenny that he never wanted to die.
 Kenny tells the team he wants Antoine to stay, because he doesn't want to lose his brother again.
-However, in the Final Four against Georgetown, Antoine's antics seriously injure their All-American, Jerrod Smith (Flex), a close friend of Kenny's.
+However, in the Final Four against Georgetown, Antoine's antics seriously injure their All-American, Jerrod Smith, a close friend of Kenny's.
 While Kenny visits Jerrod at the hospital, R.C. arrives and knows it's because of Antoine, having discovered his spirit and clues in a game's footage.
 R.C. tells Kenny that he's letting Antoine run his life even in death, and will never truly live unless he lets Antoine go.
 Kenny tells Antoine not to interfere during the championship game with the team by his side, or they will voluntarily forfeit.
 Disappointed, Antoine leaves, but lingers nearby.

 The team plays poorly in the first half of their championship game without Antoine's erstwhile preternatural intervention, spurring a halftime speech from Kenny that rouses his teammates and leads to an impressive rally in the second half to bring the game close.
 With the score tied in the waning seconds, Kenny attempts the game winning shot.
 Antoine tries to help, but Kenny tells him not to, making the shot on his own and winning the Huskies their very first championship.
 Before ascending into the afterlife, Antoine shares one final moment with his brother, reminding Kenny that he will always be with him.
 As Kenny celebrates with his team, Antoine goes off into the distance under an array of lights.
-Coach Pederson sees this and asks Kenny if this was Antoine, to which Kenny admits, saying their mantra: "A&K all the way".
+Coach Pederson sees this and asks Kenny if this was Antoine, to which Kenny admits, saying their mantra "A&K: All the Way".